 Byte’s total cost is $1,999, which places it right around the home aligner industry average.
 This price includes your full aligner treatment, a protective case, BrightByte whitening treatment, your first set of aftercare retainers, and the HyperByte high-frequency vibration device.

-They also offer a nighttime-only treatment called Byte-At-Night, which costs $2,399 because of its specialized design and premium materials.
-The only piece of your treatment process this price doesn’t include is the impression kit, which is sold separately for $95 (although it’s often on sale for as low as $15).
+They also offer a nighttime-only treatment called Byte-At-Night, which costs $2,399 because of its specialized design and materials.
+The only piece of your treatment process this price doesn’t include is the impression kit.

 Before they can develop an effective treatment plan and ensure it will deliver the results you want, Byte’s network orthodontists need to get a look at your teeth.
 So, you’ll need to submit impressions of your dental arches.
 Their impression kit, which allows you to create these molds, costs $95 (although we’ve seen them on sale for as low as $29.95).

 After you complete your treatment, you’ll need to wear retainers to ensure that your teeth don’t shift back.
 You’re required to keep them in all day for the first two weeks after treatment, then overnight after that.
-These retainers are with you for the long haul, as most dental professionals recommend wearing them long-term.
+These retainers are with you for the long haul, since dental professionals and researchers recommend wearing them for life.

-Since you’ll need to order new retainers every six months, those costs can add up.
+You’ll need to order new retainers every six months, and those costs can add up.
 If you enroll in the Byte Protection Plan, you’ll get five years’ worth of retainers for $749.
 Instead of placing individual orders twice per year, Byte will ship your replacements automatically.
-You’ll get ten sets in total, so you’ll pay around $75 per set instead of $129.
+You’ll get ten sets in total, so you’ll pay around $75 per set instead of $89–$129.

 What if your treatment doesn’t go quite as planned?
 Byte won’t offer refunds after you’ve begun your treatment, but their Aligner Guarantee ensures your satisfaction with your new smile.
 So, if you’re dissatisfied with your results, they will re-evaluate your plan to get you back on track.